Woody Strode: Later career

 In 1980, Strode was inducted into the Black Filmmakers Hall of Fame.
 In 2021, he was inducted into the Hall of Great Westerners of the National Cowboy & Western Heritage Museum.

-Personal life
+Personal life and death

 His first wife was Princess Luukialuana Kalaeloa (a.k.a.
 Luana Strode), a distant relative of Liliuokalani, the last queen of Hawaii.
 "You'd have thought I was marrying Lana Turner, the way the whites in Hollywood acted," he later said.

-With her he had two children, television director Kalai (a.k.a.
+With her he had two children: a son, television director Kalai (a.k.a.
 Kalaeloa, 1946–2014), and a daughter, June.
 They were married until her death in 1980 from Parkinson's disease.
-In 1982 at the age of 68, he wed 35-year-old Tina Tompson, and they remained married until his death of lung cancer on December 31, 1994, in Glendora, California, aged 80.
+In 1982, at the age of 68, he wed 35-year-old Tina Tompson and they remained married until his death from lung cancer on December 31, 1994, in Glendora, California, aged 80.
 He is buried at Riverside National Cemetery in Riverside, California.

 Strode was a dedicated martial artist under the direction of Frank Landers in the art of Seishindo Kenpo.